johnrsibert/JonzPandemic/index.md

 # John's Pandemic Amusements

 ## WTF America?
+I haven't had the heart to update these graphs for a couple of week.
+Things have only gotten worse with current prevalence rates in some counties approaching the extremely high prevalence rates seen last winter.
+Comparing prevalence rates across counties against a standard derived from the lowest rates is no longer a rational thing to do.
+The graphs need revision and the table no longer seems relevant.

 We were doing pretty well containing the pandemic until Independence Day.
 Two weeks later, just about as predicted, prevalence rates [increased sharply](https://johnrsibert.github.io/JonzPandemic/#so-how-are-we-doing)

 **Get the shots, wear your mask, or die!**

 #### Or how I occupied my days of social isolation